-- @beeware@fosstodon.org on Mastodon
+- @pybeeware on Twitter

-- Discord
+- · Discord

 - The Briefcase Github Discussions forum

 2.1 Tutorial

 Briefcase is a packaging tool - but first you need something to package.
 The best way to learn about Briefcase is to see it working with the rest of the BeeWare suite of tools.